-At Mount Kilimanjaro in Tanzania you could theoretically ride on a mountain bike on Marangu route up to Kibo Hut (4,700 meters).
-Unfortunately, the National Park is completely closed to cyclists.
+At Mount Kilimanjaro in Tanzania professional tour operators guide mountain bikers to the summit (5,895m).
+However, generally the National Park is completely closed to cyclists.
 Thus, you can only ride on a paved road (with murderous motorized traffic) up to Marangu Gate at some 1,900 meters.

 Northamerica's highest roads all exceeding an elevation of 4,300m and accessible by bicycle are mainly situated in the Rocky Mountains in the US State of Colorado.
 The roads up to the two adjacent peaks Mount Evans (4,307 meters / 14,131 ft) and Pikes Peak (4,301 meters / 14,112 ft) have always been competing for tourists and visitors.
 The road winding to Mount Evans has been continuously paved for a long time and is thus rideable on a road bike.
 And since 2013 cyclists are also permitted to climb all the asphalted way up to Pikes Peak summit.
 Highest gravel road is located in Californian White Mountains: White Mountain Peak (4,344m) can be accessed by mountain bike.